nakul3112/ROS_ARIAC_RWA5/group7_rwa5/README.md

 ## **ENPM809B: Building a Manufacturing Robot Software System: RWA-5**

-This is README to run the ROS package created for RWA5.
+This is README to run the ROS package created for group-assignment RWA5.

+Group Members:
+1. An Li
+2. Andre
+3. Nakul Patel
+4. Revati Naik
+5. Sarvesh Thakur
+6. Srujan Panuganti

 ## **Package Name: group7_rwa5**
-* This package builts an entire kit for the RWA5.
+* This package builts an entire kit for the assignment RWA5.
-* It builds a whole kit based on the order.
+* It builds a whole kit based on the order received through a ros topic using GEAR inferace.
 * It has the abilty to detect faulty parts and replace them.
 * It also checks for the updates to an order.
 * It takes smart decisions between modifying the current kit or building a whole new kit if that order is updated.
 * The robotic arms help each other if one of them is not able to reach a part while building a kit.

 ## **Minimum System Requirements**
   * ROS Melodic
   * Gazebo >= 9.6.0